mnoriega-mx/HackaWu/README.md

 Before starting, ensure you have **pip** or **pip3** installed on your system.
 These are Python's package installers, and you'll need them to install all required dependencies.

 ## 🔧 Installation Guide

-Run the following commands in your terminal to install the necessary libraries:
+Run the following commands in your terminal inside a virtual environment to install the necessary libraries:

 ```bash
 pip3 install opencv-python